viktor-demo/bob-lab-python-to-js/README.md

 ### 2.2 — Create a feature-by-feature mapping

 ```
-Create a detailed translation plan for converting @data_processor.py to Node.js.
+Analyse @data_processor.py and respond in chat with a translation plan for converting it to Node.js.
+Do not create any files — written analysis only.

 Include:
 1. Feature-by-feature mapping (Python → JavaScript) for every major construct
 2. npm packages required and why